UNCG-CSE/Poststorm_Imagery/docs/collector.md

 **Document Updated:** {{ git_revision_date }}

-In order to pull data from the NOAA website, `collect.py` is provided to automate the process of gathering data.
-The script can be called via command-line using specific arguments.
+In order to pull data from the NOAA website, `collect.py` (`pstorm collect <args>`) is provided to automate the process of gathering data.
+The script can be called via command-line using the arguments below.

 !!! warning "Collector Caveat"